 - Maintain good posture – the correct alignment of the spine reduces stress on the spinal anatomy.

-In most cases back and neck pain can be prevented with proper preparation.
-However, if pain persists for several days, it is important for the athlete to visit a doctor for further treatment.
+In most cases neck and back pain can be prevented with proper preparation.
+However, if pain persists for several days, it is important for the athlete to visit a physician for further treatment.